Osaka, Japan

 We asked people if there is a lot of crime.
 They answered:

 "Osaka, like any other major city, does experience crime.
 However, compared to many other cities around the world, the crime rate in Osaka is relatively low.
 The city is generally considered safe for both residents and tourists.
 The most common types of crime are typically non-violent and include theft or scams.
 Violent crime is rare, and crimes against tourists are particularly uncommon.
 The Japanese police force is known for its efficiency and reliability, contributing to the overall safety of the city.
-Nevertheless, it is always recommended for individuals to take standard precautions to protect their personal safety and belongings," commented one expat who made the move to Osaka.
+Nevertheless, it is always recommended for individuals to take standard precautions to protect their personal safety and belongings," remarked one expat living in Osaka, Japan.

 What are the pros and cons of living in Osaka?